Polskie Zoo

-Polskie Zoo was a popular Polish satirical TV program, produced by Marcin Wolski, and aired every Saturday night by Telewizja Polska station TVP1 between 1991–1994.
+Polskie Zoo is a Polish satirical TV program, produced by Marcin Wolski, and aired every Saturday night by Telewizja Polska station TVP1 between September 21 1991 to June 25 1994.
 It was focused on the political reality and the leading politicians in the country; and arranged as a puppet show with animals living in a Zoo.
 The screenplay was written by Marcin Wolski with puppets designed by Jacek Frankowski.
 The music was composed by Włodzimierz Korcz.